git-lfs/git-lfs/docker/README.md

 CentOS will **not** work with subkeys[3].
 CentOS 6 and 7 will work with 4096 bit RSA signing keys

-CentOS 5 will **not** work with v4 signatures.
-The rpms will be so unrecognizable that it can't even be installed with --nogpgcheck.
-It should work with RSA on v3.
-However, it does not.
-It builds v3 correctly, but for some reason the GPG check fails for RSA.
-CentOS 5 will **not** work with 2048 bit DSA keys...
-I suspect 2048 is too big for it to fathom.
-CentOS 5 **will** work with 1024 bit DSA keys.

-You can make a 4096 RSA key for Debian and CentOS 6/7 (4 for step 1 above, and 4096 for step 2) and a 1024 DSA key for CentOS 5 (3 for step 1 above, and 1024 for step 2.
-And be sure to make the key in a CentOS 5 docker.).
+You can make a 4096 RSA key for Debian and CentOS 6/7 (4 for step 1 above, and 4096 for step 2).
 And only have two keys...
 Or optionally a 4096 RSA subkey for Debain [1].
 Or a key for each distro.
 Dealers choice.
-You should have least two since 1024 bit isn't that great and you are only using it for CentOS 5 because nothing else works.

 [1] https://www.digitalocean.com/community/tutorials/how-to-use-reprepro-for-a-secure-package-repository-on-ubuntu-14-04